FirestormViewer/phoenix-firestorm/doc/building_linux.md

 Available premade firestorm-specific build targets:

 ```
-ReleaseFS           (includes KDU, FMOD)
+ReleaseFS             (with KDU, with FMOD,   no OpenSim)
+ReleaseFS_AVX         (with KDU, with FMOD,   no OpenSim, optimized for AVX-enabled CPUs)
+ReleaseFS_AVX2        (with KDU, with FMOD,   no OpenSim, optimized for AVX2-enabled CPUs)
-ReleaseFS_open      (no KDU, no FMOD)
+ReleaseFS_open        (  no KDU,   no FMOD,   no OpenSim)
+ReleaseOS             (  no KDU,   no FMOD, with OpenSim)
+RelWithDebInfoFS      (with KDU, with FMOD,   no OpenSim, with debug info)
-RelWithDebInfoFS_open (no KDU, no FMOD)
+RelWithDebInfoFS_open (  no KDU,   no FMOD,   no OpenSim, with debug info)
+RelWithDebInfoOS      (  no KDU,   no FMOD, with OpenSim, with debug info)
 ```

+You will probably want to have FMOD enabled and no Kakadu, in that case, you can use the ReleaseFS_open target with the --fmodstudio switch.

 ### Configuration Switches

 There are a number of switches you can use to modify the configuration process.
 The name of each switch is followed by its type and then by the value you want to set.

-- **LL_TESTS** (bool) controls if the tests are compiled and run.
-There are quite a lot of them so excluding them is recommended unless you have some reason to need one or more of them.
+- **-A \<architecture\>** sets the target architecture, that is if you want to build a 32bit or 64bit viewer (32bit is default if omitted).
+You probably want to set this to `-A 64`.
+- **--avx** will enable AVX optimizations for AVX-enabled CPUs.
+Mutually exclusive with --avx2.
+- **--avx2** will enable AVX2 optimizations for AVX2-enabled CPUs.
+Mutually exclusive with --avx.
-- **clean** will cause autobuild to remove any previously compiled objects and fetched packages.
+- **--clean** will cause autobuild to remove any previously compiled objects and fetched packages.
 It can be useful if you need to force a reload of all packages
+- **--fmodstudio** will tell autobuiild to use the FmodStudio package when compiling.
+- **--kdu** will tell autobuiild to use the KDU (Kakadu) package when compiling.
+If you do not have a license for Kakadu, do not use that switch.
-- **package** will result in a bzip2 archive of the completed viewer.
+- **--package** makes sure all files are copied into viewers output directory.
+It will also result in a bzip2 archive of the completed viewer.
 Enabled by default, you would have to use **-DPACKAGE:BOOL=Off** to disable it
-- **chan** will set a unique channel (and the name) for the viewer, appending whatever is defined to "Firestorm-".
+- **--chan \<channel name\>** will set a unique channel (and the name) for the viewer, appending whatever is defined to "Firestorm-".
 By default, the channel is "private" followed by your computer's name.
-- **fmodstudio** will tell autobuiild to use the FmodStudio package when compiling.
+- **-LL_TESTS:BOOL=\<bool\>** controls if the tests are compiled and run.
+There are quite a lot of them so excluding them is recommended unless you have some reason to need one or more of them.

 Most switches start with a double-dash (\--).
 And if you use any switches you must enclose them with a double-dash at the start and an optional double-dash at the end.